syncfusion-content/ej2-circulargauge-docs/ej2-javascript/circular-gauge/gauge-animation.md

 {% previewsample "page.domainurl/code-snippet/circular-gauge/gauge-animation-cs1" %}

+> Only the pointer of the Circular Gauge can be animated individually, not the axis lines, ticks, labels, ranges, and annotations.
+You can refer this [link](https://ej2.syncfusion.com/documentation/circular-gauge/gauge-pointers#animation) to enable only pointer animation.

 {% elsif page.publishingplatform == "javascript" %}

 1. The axis line will be animated in the rendering direction (clockwise or anticlockwise).